<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Athlete Counselling in BC - This may be a good fit if you are…</image:title>

-<image:caption>A competitive or elite athlete A student athlete balancing sport, academics, and identity Recovering from injury or preparing to return to play Navigating burnout, performance pressure, or performance anxiety Exploring emotional disconnection, self-judgment, and shame — especially when performance feels like identity — and learning compassionate ways to respond.
-Redefining yourself beyond sport or after retirement A high-performing individual seeking both growth and emotional steadiness</image:caption>
+<image:caption>A competitive or elite athlete A student athlete balancing sport, academics, and identity Recovering from injury or preparing to return to play Navigating burnout, performance pressure, or performance anxiety Exploring emotional disconnection, self-criticism, shame, or the pressure to always perform Redefining yourself beyond sport or after retirement A high-performing individual seeking both growth and emotional steadiness</image:caption>

 </image:image>